Phosra vs Qustodio

 Published schema other vendors can implement against.

-Closed product.Rule categories and schema public at /spec.
+Closed product.OCSS rule categories and schema are public and open.
 MIT-licensed reference clients.Phosra

 Developer / platform API